gohyiqian/FiveFingersGame/Readme.md

 ![Guitar Image](/images/guitar.jpg)

-# My Mini Game
+# Five Keys Songs
 [Try the Game Here](https://gohyiqian.github.io/GA-Project1/)
 ## An Overview
-Hello.
+Hello!

+Five Keys Songs is specially designed for people who do not have much music talent, like myself, but aspire to be able to play some simple piano notes to impress your friends and family.
+Songs that can be played using just 5 keys, namely 'C','D','E','F' and 'G', are being selected for this game so that anyone with no piano background can pick it up easily!

-This is a simple adaptation of the popular *Guitar Hero* Game first released in 2005.
+This game is therefore a simple adaptation of the popular *Guitar Hero* and *Piano Tiles* games.
-Players will time the descending target and receive points when they keypress or mouseclick 'A','S','D','F','G' at the correct timing.
+Players will time the descending target and receive points when they keypress 'A','S','D','F','G' or mouseclick at the correct timing.

 [Guitar Image](/images/screenshot.jpg)
 Format: ![Alt Text](url)